FDIC – The Guarantor Of Emotional Intelligence

 Why did we keep watching?
 Because we enjoyed the character development.
 Walter, the leader of Scorpion, struggled with EQ or Emotional Intelligence.

-So, to that end, I introduce you to FDIC.
+Therefore, I introduce you to FDIC.

 This is not the organization that insures your bank accounts, but an acronym for addressing interpersonal challenges and expressing EQ.